dotnet/docs-maui/docs/deployment/hot-restart.md

     Launch the app on your device and Visual Studio will connect the debugger to your running app, and the **Connecting Debugger** dialog will be dismissed.

-When you are debugging your app, you can edit your C# code and press the restart button in the Visual Studio toolbar to restart your debug session with the new changes applied:
+While you are debugging your app, you can edit your C# code and press the restart button in the Visual Studio toolbar to restart your debug session with the new changes applied:

 :::image type="content" source="media/hot-restart/restart-button.png" alt-text="Screenshot of the restart button on the Visual Studio toolbar.":::

 ## Prevent code from executing

+Storyboard and XIB files are not supported when using hot restart, and your app may crash if it attempts to load these at runtime.
+Similarly, static iOS libraries and frameworks are not supported and you may see runtime errors or crashes if your app attempts to load these.

-You can use the `HOTRESTART` preprocessor symbol to prevent specific code from executing when debugging with hot restart:
+In these scenarios, the `HOTRESTART` preprocessor symbol can be used to prevent code from executing when debugging with hot restart:

 ```csharp
 #if !HOTRESTART
   // Code here won't be executed when debugging with hot restart
 #endif
 ```

-For example, storyboard and XIB files are not supported and the app may crash if it attempts to load these at runtime.
-Similarly, static iOS libraries and frameworks are not supported and you may see runtime errors or crashes if your app attempts to load these.
-In both situations, the `HOTRESTART` preprocessor symbol can be used to prevent such code from executing.

 ## Enable hot restart